|Award Category:||Talent Development|

 |Submitted By:||East Carolina University|

-Participants may earn two national credentials: Lean/6 Sigma white belt from ECU and an OSHA 30 card from OSHA.
+Participants may earn three national credentials: Lean/Six Sigma yellow belt; OSHA 30 card; and an ACT National Career Readiness Certificate™.
+They are able to take additional ACT WorkKeys® assessment tests.
+They receive Innovation/Design training, resume and academic guidance.
 Classes are held at the university, community college, city hall and local manufacturing facilities.
-The goal of this targeted training is to capitalize on veteran knowledge experience, position them to contribute at local firms, and facilitate their successful reintegration.
+The goal is to capitalize on veteran knowledge and experience, position veterans to contribute at local firms, and facilitate their successful reintegration.

-Local firms host classes, sponsor lunches, and assist in “speed interviews” to introduce companies and prospective employees.
-The City of Greenville provides recreation passes for the veterans and their families and secures lodging for the veterans and their families.
+Local firms host classes, sponsor lunches, and conduct “speed interviews” to introduce companies and prospective employees.
 Registration costs are supported by ECU’s Champions of Freedom Fund.
-While veterans prepare to begin civilian careers, their families are introduced to Greenville and its diverse opportunities and services.
+While veterans prepare to begin civilian careers, their families are introduced to the city and region and the diverse opportunities and services.

 ECU and Operation Reentry North Carolina (ORNC)

 As a national doctoral research university within the nation’s third densest military corridor, East Carolina University seeks to serve as a national model for public service and regional transformation.
 Leveraging its historical strengths in distance education, health care, research and outreach, ECU pursues the goal of making North Carolina the premier military friendly state and thus maximizing the economic potential of the state’s military/defense cluster by enhancing the retention of separating servicemembers/veterans in the North Carolina workforce.